-SCTCC continues to utilize the flipped advising process where students provide information up-front prior to meeting with the advisor.
+SCTCC continues to utilize the flinned advising process where students provide information un-front prior to meeting with the advisor.
 This allows more useful interactions between students and advisors.
-SCTCC also continues to use Starfish an early-intervention software program, designed to identify students who are struggling academically and/or socially.
-The use of Starfish continues to aid in improving retention among all students. including special populations.
-SCTCC revised one of the Academic Advisor positions to include specific time spent on advising Discovery Academy students on the benefits and meaning of taking these concurrent enrollment courses.
+SCTCC also continues to use Starfield an early intervention software program designed to identify students who are struggling academically and/or socially.
+The use of Starfield continues to aid in improving retention among all students including energial nonulations.
+SCTCC revised one of the Academic Advisor positions in EV23 to include energia time energy advising Discovery Academy students on the benefits and meaning of taking these concurrent enrollment courses.

-SCTCC is developing Tech Ed Workshops for secondary teachers to assist with bringing their knowledge of CTE curriculum up to date.

-SCTCC will work with programs to identify and fill needs of equipment to keep them up to industry standards.
+SCTCC successfully developed Tech Ed Workshops for secondary teachers in Spring 2023 to assist with bringing their knowledge of CTE curriculum up to date.
+SCTCC will work with programs to identify, and fill needs of equipment to keep them up to industry standard.

-SCTCC will continue to offer summer camps in CTE program areas. such as SCRUBS camp (health sciences).
-NitroX (automotive), Vex/Robotic, etc...
-These camps are provide CTE related experiences, assist with career exploration and help build interest in our programs.
+SCTCC will continue to offer summer camps in CTE program areas such as SCRIBS camp (health sciences).
+NitroX (automotive) Vev/Robotic etc. These camps are providing CTE related experiences assist with career exploration and belo build interset in our programs.
+SCTCC is exploring the creation of new summer camps, such as Introduction to Tools and Culinary.

 - ☐ 1.
 Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. - ☑ 2.
-Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals. - \boxtimes 3.
-Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. - \boxtimes 4.
-Support integration of academic skills into CTE programs and programs of study. - ☑ 6.
-Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. - ☐ Not Applicable
+Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals. - $\boxtimes$ 3.
+Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. - 4.
+Support integration of academic skills into CTE programs and programs of study. - ☑ 5.
+Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators.